-The most important deliverable of the Directed Research project is a research report written in the form of a scientific manuscript.
-You will be required to hand in a draft that includes the introduction, methods, and results and a final version that improves on the draft given faculty feedback and the discussion section.
-The research paper rubric will be handed out separately.
+The final report is written in the style of a peer-review submission to a journal in the appropriate field.
+You will have ample opportunity for guidance from your DR supervisors throughout the DR period and especially during DR data analysis week.
+The analytical tools for research workshops in the DR course (and complementary classes in other courses) are designed to prepare you for producing the Results section and improve the quality of your work.
+You will be required to hand in a draft that includes the introduction, methods, and results and a final version that improves on the draft using the faculty feedback and the discussion section.
+A research paper rubric will be handed out separately.

-Oral Presentation (20%)
+Presentation (20%)

-An oral presentation with accompanying visuals will be delivered to an audience composed of all Center SFS staff and students.
-Presentations will be 12 minutes long and must include a stream of slides (e.g., in Microsoft Office PowerPoint) and a script, both to be handed in at the end of the presentation session.
-Emphasis will be made on setting the context (introduction) and in the results, implications, and conclusions.
-Font and colors should be selected in a way that enhances meaning and information, and attention should be paid to the visual design and composition of figures and images.
-The correspondence of visuals with the idea presented, plus the logical flow of ideas and sections within the presentation will be evaluated.
+An oral presentation with accompanying visuals will be delivered in a conference style to an audience composed of all Center SFS staff and students.
+The presentation will be 30 minutes long with additional time for questions and must include a stream of slides (e.g., PowerPoint) to be handed in at the beginning of the presentation session.
+Emphasis will be made on setting the context (introduction) and the results, implications, and conclusions.
+Attention should be paid to the visual design and composition of figures and images.
+The correspondence of visuals with the idea presented, plus the logical flow of ideas and sections within the presentation will be evaluated, as well as the selection of appropriate font sizes and figure colors.